Pacific-salmon-assess/chinAvailability/README.md

 # Estimates of Chinook salmon composition in SRKW prey remains and critical habitat

 Data and code associated with estimates of relative abundance of Chinook salmon stocks and size classes in SRKW prey remains and critical habitat.
-Associated with CSAS Research Document **Southern Resident Killer Whale prey selectivity in relation to Chinook Salmon stock and size composition within Canadian critical habitat**
+Associated with CSAS Research Document **Southern Resident Killer Whale prey selectivity in relation to Chinook Salmon stock and size composition within Canadian critical habitat**.

 Scripts:
 1) functions/: utility functions